jijoel/validation-rule-generator/README.md

     * One (given) table
     * One (given) column from a (given) table

-You can also pass in custom rules, which will override the automatically generated rules.
+Pass in custom rules to override the automatically generated rules.

+You can use the results from the ValidationRuleGenerator directly in a validator, or you can copy them from an Artisan command, and manually enter them into your models.